Sonata165/sonata165.github.io/index.md

 [ <a href="#recent-news">News</a> | <a href="#publications">Publications</a> | <a href="#internships">Internships</a> | <a href="#other-projects">Projects</a> | <a href="#honors-and-awards">Awards</a> | <a href="#invited-talks">Invited Talks</a> | <a href="#teaching">Teaching</a> | <a href="#academic-reviewers">Reviewer</a> ]
 </div>

-# I'm an AI Researcher in Audio, NLP, and Music
+# I'm an AI Engineer in Audio and Music

 <!-- <b>[Open to Work] I'm open to Singapore-based part-time roles, starting from July 2025 </b> -->